 We have not registered certain of our lease agreements with the relevant government authorities.
 Under the relevant PRC laws and regulations, we may be required to register and file with the relevant government authority executed leases.
-The failure to register the lease agreements for our leased properties will not affect the validity of these lease agreements, but the competent housing authorities may order us to register the lease if we fail to complete the registration within the prescribed timeframe.
+The failure to register the lease agreements for our leased properties will not affect the validity of these lease agreements, but the competent housing authorities may order us to register the lease agreements in a prescribed period of time and impose a fine ranging from RMB1,000 to RMB10,000 for each non-registered lease if we fail to complete the registration within the prescribed timeframe.